 How to Apply This to Your Business

-The successful marketplace owners provide value to their members in three important ways: help members to easily find each other, ensure fair pricing and reasonable security.
+Successful marketplace owners provide value to their members in three important ways: help members to easily find each other, ensure fair pricing, and reasonable security.

 There are two approaches to help your members with searching and matching: centralized and decentralized.
 The first one is about narrowing down the choice options for the sake of efficiency.
 It can be a good solution for homogeneous and on-demand products or services (like Uber or Instacart).
 The second, decentralized approach, is, in contrast, about providing a multitude of options and facilitating the search.
 This one is more suited for homogeneous, i.e. very diverse products and services (like the artwork at Etsy).